neicnordic/sensitive-data-archive/sda/cmd/download/download.md

 The path is composite: everything before the first `/` is the dataset ID, everything after is the file path within the dataset.

+> **Limitation with URL-like dataset IDs.** The handler splits the (decoded)
+> path at its first `/`.
+Dataset IDs that contain slashes after decoding
+> (such as `https://doi.org/...`) cannot currently be addressed via this
+> endpoint, because the split point is ambiguous.
+The non-DRS
+> `/datasets/:datasetId/files` route does not have this problem and accepts
+> a URL-encoded dataset ID as a single path segment (see [Dataset IDs that
+> contain a URL scheme](#dataset-ids-that-contain-a-url-scheme)).

 - Error codes
   - `200` DRS object returned